3rr4t1c/halting-problem-sql/README.md

 ---

+### Instructions:

 * If all dependecies are satisfied, run `Data_Analytics.ipynb` and then `Model_Training.ipynb`.
 * Optionally, if all dependencies are satisfied, and you are interested only in model training, run `Model_Training.ipynb`, a pre-generated *Dataset* is provided.

+---

+### Comments:

+* Predicting the SQL query execution time can be framed as a regression problem, here this approach has been followed.
+Optionally, if we are interested in slow and not-slow queries we can frame it as a classification problem, using a threshold or more for a multi-class framing.
+* A SQL query execution time depends also on the RDBMS and server state at the moment the SQL query is issued.
+The system can have some resources locked due to concurrency handling or the accessed data can change in dimensions and even a simple query can slow down... so we may need to use a multivariate time series forecasting model for more accurate results, here I've used a more simple and faster-to-make approach.